Arab conquest of Sindh: Aftermath

 The motive of the expedition was not to propagate Islam but to free the Muslim women captured off Debal.

 After conquering Brahmanabad, Muhammad co-opted the local Brahman elite, whom he held in esteem, re-appointing them to posts held under the Brahman dynasty and offering honours and awards to their religious leaders and scholars.
 This arrangement with local Brahman elites resulted in the continued persecution of Buddhists, with Bin Qasim confirming the existing Brahman regulation forbidding them from wearing anything but coarse clothing and requiring them to always walk barefoot accompanied by dogs.

-Following his success in Sindh, Muhammad bin Qasim wrote to "the kings of al-Hind (India)", calling upon them to surrender and accept the faith of Islam.
+Following his success in Sindh, Muhammad ibn al-Qasim wrote to "the kings of al-Hind (India)", calling upon them to surrender and accept the faith of Islam.
 He dispatched a force against al-Baylaman (Bhinmal), which is said to have offered submission.
 The Med people of Surast (Maitraka dynasty of Vallabhi) also made peace.
 Bin Qasim then sent a cavalry of 10,000 to Kannauj, along with a decree from the Caliph.
-He went with an army to the prevailing frontier of Kashmir called Panj-Māhīyāt (in Western Punjab).
+He went with an army to the prevailing frontier of Kashmir called Panj-Māhīyāt (in western Punjab).
 Nothing is known of the Kanauj expedition.
 The frontier of Kashmir might be what is referred to as al-Kiraj in later records (Kira Kingdom in present-day Kangra Valley, Himachal Pradesh), which was subdued.

 Bin Qasim was recalled in 715 CE and died en route.
 Al-Baladhuri writes that, upon his departure, the kings of al-Hind had come back to their kingdoms.
-The period of Caliph Umar II (r.
+The period of caliph Umar II (r.
 717–720) was relatively peaceful.
 Umar invited the kings of "al-Hind" to convert to Islam and become his subjects, in return for which they would continue to remain kings.
 Hullishah of Sindh and other kings accepted the offer and adopted Arab names.

 The Umayyad conquest brought the region into the cosmopolitan network of Islam.
-Many Sindhi Muslims played an important part during the Islamic Golden Age; including Abu Mashar Sindhi and Abu Raja Sindhi.
-Famous jurist Abd al-Rahman al-Awza'i is also reported by Al-Dhahabi to be originally from Sindh.
+Many Sindhi Muslims played an important part during the Islamic Golden Age, including Abu Ma'shar al-Sindi and Abu Raja al-Sindi.
+Famous jurists Abd al-Rahman al-Awza'i and Makhul al-Shāmī were also reported to be originally from al-Sind, as were literary figures Ibn al-A'rabi and Kushajim.